spnda/fastgltf/README.md

 The SIMD-based base64 decoding algorithms come from [Wojciech Muła](http://0x80.pl/notesen/2016-01-17-sse-base64-decoding.html#avx2-version), which can usually nearly triple the decoding speed with AVX2.

+Thanks to https://github.com/komrad36/CRC for some insight into optimising the CRC32-C algorithm and using the SSE4 CRC instructions.

 ## License